Testing For Iodine Sufficiency In The Body

 A random or “spot” urinary iodine level has some value in determining your status just like a blood level does.
 However, this method can be problematic due to the way levels may change based on one’s recent diet and other factors.
 The meals a person has eaten in the last day or so, and the body’s need for iodine and ability to uptake iodine into the thyroid and into body cells, will impact how much iodine is excreted in urine.
 If you ate lobster and seaweed soup for dinner the day before the test, the levels might show up much higher than if you had had a burger and fries.

-What shows up in urine is what the body is eliminating.
 By itself one measurement of iodine in urine is somewhat useful, but less than optimal for determining body sufficiency.
 And the reference ranges again are a problem.

 Reference Ranges for Urinary Iodine Levels